Axway/amplify-central/content/en/docs/amplify_relnotes/archive/_index.md

 * **Axway Central CLI** (version 1.9.0):
     * Select the name of your agent you want to appear in the Topology view
-    * Environment and API Services can be segmented by team
+    * Environment and API services can be segmented by team
-* **Amplify Central WebUI**: Use markdown formatting for Environment and API Service descriptions
+* **Amplify Central WebUI**: Use markdown formatting for Environment and API service descriptions
 * **Amplify agents general**: Traceability Agent data redaction

 **Bug fixes**: